Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Performance Guarantees using the Proposed Recovery Procedure

-One key observation to note in Proposition \ref{proposition:oversampling_req_gen} is that the oversampling factor $\mathrm{OF}$ approaches to unity if $|\mathcal{S}_{i}|$ grows strictly slower with $N$.
+One key observation in Proposition \ref{proposition:oversampling_req_gen} is that the oversampling factor $\mathrm{OF}$ approaches unity if $|\mathcal{S}_{i}|$ grows strictly slower with $N$.
 This is true for finite-energy bandlimited functions due to their time-domain decay property (see \cite{Shah:2023,Azar:2022}).
 That is, $\exists n_0$ such that $f[n] < \lambda'$ for all $|n| > n_0$.
 Consequently, $\exists N_0$ such that $|\mathcal{S}_i|$ does not change $\forall N > N_0$.
-Thus, the sampling rate can be made closer to the Nyquist rate for finite-energy bandlimited signals at the expense of longer observation window.
-Similar trend is observed in the recovery guarantees established in \cite{Beckmann:2024}.
+Thus, the sampling rate can be made closer to the Nyquist rate for finite-energy bandlimited signals at the expense of a longer observation window.
+Similar trend was observed in the recovery guarantees established in \cite{Beckmann:2024}.
 That is, for signals that are compact $\lambda$-exceedance with parameter $\rho_{e}$, smaller $\mathrm{OF}$ can be used by increasing the number of observations.
 This $\lambda$-exceedance property is closely related to the time-domain decay property in \cite{Shah:2023,Azar:2022}.

-The drawback of Proposition \ref{proposition:oversampling_req_gen} is that it depends on the bandlimited input signal $f(t)$.
-The following proposition provides a sufficient condition for $\mathrm{OF}$ that depends only on the maximum amplitude $\|f(t)\|_{\infty}$ and not on the whole $f(t)$. \begin{proposition} The matrices $\{\mathbf{V}_{\mathcal{S}_i}\}_{i}$ used in the recovery algorithm have full column rank if
+One drawback of Proposition \ref{proposition:oversampling_req_gen} is that it depends on the bandlimited input signal $f(t)$.
+The following proposition provides a sufficient condition for $\mathrm{OF}$ that depends only on the maximum amplitude $\|f(t)\|_{\infty}$ and not on the entire signal $f(t)$. \begin{proposition} The matrices $\{\mathbf{V}_{\mathcal{S}_i}\}_{i}$ used in the recovery algorithm have full column rank if